picotm/picotm.github.io/04_support.md

 <a href="mailto:picotm-devel-request@picotm.org?subject=subscribe&body=subscribe">
 send 'subscribe' to &lt;picotm-devel-request@picotm.org&gt;</a>.

-To report bugs or request features please open a new topic in the [issue tracker][issues] on Github.
+To report bugs or request features, please open a new topic in the [issue tracker][issues] on Github.

-For real-time communication, join our IRC channel [#picotm on freenode.net][irc].
+For real-time communication, please join our IRC channel [#picotm on freenode.net][irc].

 ## Professional Support